ViktoriiaDymkova/ViktoriiaDymkova/README.md

 ## Hi there 👋
 * My name is Vika!:cherry_blossom:

-* I'm junior QA Engineern, searching for a job now.
+* I'm junior QA Engineern, searching for a job now

 * Сurrently in St. Petersburg